privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

     fields = ['address', 'nonce']

+class AccountNonceGate(ReadWriteGate):
+    group_fields = [
+        # TODO: check address by 160-bit range lookup or other more efficient method
+        ('address', lambda cur, pre, diff: diff.address >= 0)
+    ]

-def account_nonce_constraint(prev: AccountNonce, cur: AccountNonce):
+    def constraint_every_row(prev: AccountNonce, cur: AccountNonce, diff: AccountNonce):
-    diff = cur - prev

         # rw should be a Write (currently evm doesn't support read nonce)
         assert cur.rw == RW.Write

         # NOTE: we don't need to check each address is in [0, 2**160) becasue in
         #       evm circuit it always decompress the address into bytes, which might
         #       come from stack or tx.
 In both case, evm takes masked value, so evm
         #       circuit only cares first 20 bytes, which will always be in range.

-    # grouping
-    if prev is not None:
-        # address should increase (non-strcit)
-        # TODO: check this by 160-bit range lookup or other more efficient method
-        assert diff.address >= 0

-    if prev is None or diff.address != 0:
+    def constraint_in_group(prev: AccountNonce, cur: AccountNonce, diff: AccountNonce, is_first_row_in_group: bool): if is_first_row_in_group:
             # TODO: verify the nonce exist in previous state trie root or initialized to 0
             pass
-    elif diff.address == 0:
-        # global counter should increase
-        assert range_lookup(diff.global_counter, '(0, 2**28)')
+        else:
             # nonce can only increase by 1
             assert diff.nonce == 1
 ```

 ### `AccountBalance`